denten-books/plain-text/1-chapter.md

 To discover the object anew is to strip it of its ideational content---to dispel the fetish.
 To understand it is to imbue it with new meaning and subjectivity.

+In this chapter, my aim is to encounter the book anew as a mechanism and complex system.
+The device-like property of computed text especially, when compared to print, holds severe consequences for the practices of reading, writing, and interpretation.

+[^ln1-auto]: See for example @heidegger_pathmarks_1998, 57: "For the phenomenon
+most worthy of thought and questioning remains the mystery of language---wherein our entire reflection has to gather itself---above all when it dawns on us that language is not a work of human beings: language speaks."
+See also @blanchot_work_1995, 41.

+[^ln1-consensus]: The literature on consensual governance, for example, going back to Hobbes, Locke, and Mill, often touches on the problem of lapsed consent.
+Roughly: What makes whatever compacts made by past generations still valid today?

 ## 1.1 Technique